sillsdev/TheCombine/docs/meeting_notes/Merge_Duplicates_Trials/merge_duplicates_trials.md

   - Make instructions larger and brighter.
 Make overly visible.
 We can make classier later
   - Display instruction cards when no cards have been dragged into rows

-- Add Merge Confirmation Dialogue
+- Add Merge Confirmation Dialog

-- Add Stack Display Dialogue
+- Add Stack Display Dialog

   - Allows reordering
   - Allows removal from stack